-Shelly Sanders has been a journalist in Toronto for 20 years with articles in Maclean’s, Toronto Star, National Post, Reader’s Digest, and Canadian Living.
-She grew up in Chicago, moved to Canada for high school, has an Honors Degree in English Literature from the University of Waterloo, a graduate degree in Journalism from Ryerson University, and a Certificate in Creative Writing from the University of Toronto.
+I started off as a journalist in Toronto for 20 years with articles in Maclean’s, Toronto Star, National Post, Reader’s Digest, and Canadian Living.
+Though I was born in Canada, I grew up in Chicago, moved back to Canada for high school, have an Honors Degree in English Literature from the University of Waterloo, a graduate degree in Journalism from Ryerson University, and a Certificate in Creative Writing from the University of Toronto.

-In 2015, Shelly was a TD Canada Book Week Author, and travelled to Winnipeg to share her captivating visual presentation— “The History Behind the Story.”
+In 2015, I was a TD Canada Book Week Author, and traveled to Winnipeg to share my visual presentation— “The History Behind the Story.”
 This one-hour presentation takes people back to 1903 Russia with photos and true accounts from the event on which Rachel’s Secret is based, the Kishinev Pogrom.
-This year, Rachel’s Hope was shortlisted for the prestigious Vine Awards for Canadian Jewish Literature.

-Represented by Amy Tipton, Signature Literary Agency, based in New York and Washington, DC, Shelly received a Canada Council Grant to complete the manuscript currently being pitched, “The Shark’s Wife.”
-Right now, she’s working on a novel set in Riga, Latvia, during World War II.
+I received a Canada Council Grant to complete the manuscript currently being pitched, “The Shark’s Wife.”
+Right now, I'm working on a novel based in Chicago in the late 1970's, The Color of Water, as well as another historical fiction, set in Riga, Latvia and Chicago, Illinois--The Forest's Eyes.